How FICO Credit Scores Are Calculated

 - Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Curious about credit scores?
-Give us a call at 214-663-5355.
+Want to know more about your credit score?
+Give us a call at 2146635355.